imfycc/hexo-themes-yearn/README.md

 ### Development plan

+mobile and PC dynamic processing image size in qiniu cloud

+support tag

+wiki comment gitTalk

 images uploaded to the CDN.
 To be completed before 20th

-#### Demand

-test themes for others to use

 set the images size markdown to HTML

-compression static files (css)
+prefetch

 image automatic compression

 every acticle set to meta desc

+compression static files (css)

+about reprinted font size

+#### Demand

+bugfix: article page top image size

+test themes for others to use

 The watermark image automatically

-prefetch

 previous posts and next posts